Preparation for your appointment

-- In order for the optometrist to examine the back of your eyes thoroughly they may instill drops to dilate (tropicamide 0.5% or 1%) your pupils (make the pupil larger).
-If drops are instill they will blur your vision slightly and you may not be able to drive for up to 2 hours after your appointment.
+- In order for the optometrist to examine the back of your eyes thoroughly they may instil drops to dilate (tropicamide 0.5% or 1%) your pupils (make the pupil larger).
+If drops are instilled they will blur your vision slightly and you may not be able to drive for up to 2 hours after your appointment.

 - All patients presenting with symptoms of floaters, or flashing lights will have their pupils dilated.

 - If you are booked in for a contact lens check-up or consultation, bring your contact lenses, your contact lens case and your glasses with you to your appointment.